 Located on the Coconut Coast, which is on the east side of Kauai, Kealia Beach stretches out for half a mile with its white sands that curve around Highway 56.

-Thanks to its sand bar bottom, this beach is quite popular among surfers, during the winter months.
-During the summer months, however, the waters are less wavy and Kealia Beach becomes a great spot to go swimming.
+Thanks to its sand bar bottom, this beach is quite popular among surfers during the winter months and offers some of the best surfing in Kauai.
+During the summer months, however, the waters are less wavy, and Kealia Beach becomes a great spot to go swimming.
 Some people even choose to go bodyboarding, taking advantage of the ultra-low waves.

-The beach also has amenities like active lifeguards, parking space, restrooms, functional showers, picnic tables, and more.
+Kealia Beach Kauai also has amenities like active lifeguards, parking spaces, restrooms, functional showers, picnic tables, and more.

 6. Lumahai Beach

 On the North Shore, Lumahai Beach is situated at the spot where the Lumahai River flows into the Pacific Ocean.

 Once featured in a classic romantic movie, “South Pacific”, that came out in the late 1950s, the beach is a popular spot among romantic couples – many of whom get married there.

 Although the sands are a popular hangout and relaxation spot, even for non-couples, the waters are famously rough and rarely considered safe for swimming.
 The eastern portion of the beach, however, is known as the Kahalahala end.
 This portion of Lumahai Beach Kauai has a naturally occurring rock barricade which makes it calm and safer to swim in.

 Kekaha Beach Park can be found on the western end of Kekaha town as one comes down the Kaumualiʻi Highway.